Gavin-Persad/predictions/plan.md

 23. Bugs

-- URGENT - League table needs to be changed to match rules, add tie breaker and lock positions.
+- URGENT - League table needs to be changed to match rules, add tie breaker.
 - page flickers and needs refresh when draw second round of cup.
 Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.
 - add loading... to view seasons page when fetching seasons.
 - check routing to ensure that players who are logged in, get redirected from log in to the dashboard.